 You know HubSpot is a great marketing automation tool, but how do you use it in a way that’s both strategic and effective?

 And, of course, in a way that doesn’t require you to reinvent the wheel every time you add a new initiative to your marketing mix?

 We at Digitopia felt that same pain.

 Like many of you reading this article, we fell in love with HubSpot’s seemingly limitless possibilities...and then when left to our own devices, we barely scratched the surface of the powerful tool.
 It’s not for lack of caring or trying, of course.
 It’s just that getting a marketing software application off the ground is a bigger undertaking than most people expect.

 So, after a few months of frustration, we decided to buckle down and do something about it.

-We set out to develop a standard implementation that would be strategic, effective, and didn’t require us to reinvent the wheel every time.
+We set out to develop a standard implementation that would be strategic, effective, and would not require us to reinvent the wheel every time.
 Our needs were:

 It took a lot of tests, failures, late nights, and (heated) internal debates.
-But, we came out of the other side with a standard HubSpot implementation for HubSpot's Marketing Hub that transformed our clients’ (and our own!) marketing automation platforms into some awesome lead nurturing and conversion machines.
+But, we came out of the other side with a standard HubSpot implementation for HubSpot's Marketing Hub that transformed our clients’ (and our own!) marketing automation into an awesome lead nurturing and conversion machine.

-Now, we want to share that process with you.
+Now, we want to share those tactics and processes with you.

-We developed a HubSpot Setup Master Checklist that walks you through every aspect of building your HubSpot machine in a marketing automation powerhouse.
+We developed a HubSpot Setup Master Checklist that walks you through every aspect of building your machine that harnesses the marketing automation power HubSpot provides.
 I won’t bore you with the details in this post, but I will leave you with a list of everything you need to do to complete your build.